dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 * Bits 12:31: Contains the base address of the local APIC for this processor core.
 * Bits 32:63: reserved.

-Note that the registers are given as a *physical address*, so to access these you will need to map them somewhere in the virtual address space.
-This is true for the addresses of any IO APICs you obtain as well.
+Note that the registers are given as a *physical address*, so to access these we will need to map them somewhere in the virtual address space.
+This is true for the addresses of any IO APICs we obtain as well.
 When the system boots, the base address is usually `0xFEE0000` and often this is the value we read from `rdmsr`.

 A complete list of local APIC registers is available in the Intel/AMD software development manuals, but the important ones for now are: